Parents and Schools Together to Enhance Learning (PASTEL) Program

 All program materials are included in the PASTEL Guidebook.
 The Guidebook explains how to implement the PASTEL program and includes 65 activities for children aged birth through 12.
 It also includes the reproducible forms and charts needed to implement the program.

-Alternatively, for approximately the same cost of printing and assembling the Guidebook yourself, our team at Helps Education Fund can send you a spiral-bound PASTEL Guidebook, including all activities.
+For approximately the same cost of printing and assembling the Guidebook yourself, our team at Helping Education can send you a spiral-bound PASTEL Guidebook, including all activities.
 Not only do parents, caregivers, and teachers find this option convenient, but 100% of proceeds from sales of PASTEL materials go toward our organizational mission—including our ability to develop and freely disseminate even more high-quality educational programs.

 If you are interested in purchasing a set of PASTEL activities for a certain age or grade level, please contact us.
 Otherwise, the button below provides access to the full set of PASTEL activities that can be used wit children from birth through 12.